WordPress/gutenberg/packages/e2e-test-utils/README.md

 ### enablePageDialogAccept

-Enables even listener which accepts a page dialog which may appear when navigating away from Gutenberg.
+Enables event listener which auto-accepts all dialogs on the page.

 ### enablePrePublishChecks